JennEYoon/datasciY/wip2-career/other-career/Andy-SelfTaughtDeveloper.md

  * Set Ambitious Goals, but don't rush headlong into studing everythin in 4 months, then crash and burn from 12 hour days, or feel depressed and stupid (can't hack it) because you can't meet your goal after 4 months.
 Think about your long-term goals.
 Meet your health, spouse, relationship, and mental state needs.
 When working, don't stress out about falling behind on your schedule.
 Focus only on your task in front of you with a tunnel vision.
 Be in a calm state when studying or coding.

  ======
+  1. Testing from the beginning of career.
+Write tests first before writing code, have a clear idea of result outcome.

-  * Learn Unix Bash commands - more than just cs and mkdir.
+  2. Learn Unix Bash commands - more than just cs and mkdir.
 Regular expression, scheduled tasks, look for duplicate files based on hash value on images.
+  3. Git and Github -- later learn merge, rebase, fix merge conflicts.
+  4. Write clean code.
-  * Bring positive energy to work force.
+  5. Bring positive energy to work force.
 Be a friendly co-worker and team player.

+  * Someone else said: Learn 1 language really well, Python.
   * Someone else said SQL - learn how to connect SQL Server to web app.
 Simple querries.
-  * Testing from the beginning of career.
-Write tests first before writing code, have a clear idea of result outcome.
   * Someone else said - Data pipeline, how to connect data using API, cloud for big data, warehousing and storage.
 Some Hadoop or Spark.
-  * Write clean code.

-  * Someone else said: Learn 1 language really well, Python.